PennCIS233/Practical-HW2/README.md

 - Create 2 new accounts Account C and Account D using AlgoSigner **on the TestNet**
 - Create as many other accounts as you would like

-A walkthrough on how to do both of this can be seen here:
+A walkthrough on how to do this can be seen here:
 [https://www.youtube.com/watch?v=tG-xzG8r770](https://www.youtube.com/watch?v=tG-xzG8r770)

 **Remember to save and safeguard your password and mnemonics!**

 ### Step 0.3 - Fund AlgoSigner Accounts

-In the same way as Practical Homework 1, in order to use your accounts you need to fund them.
-Use a [dispenser](https://bank.testnet.algorand.network/) to fund the accounts if needed.
+In the same way as Practical Homework 1, in order to use your accounts they need to be funded.
+Use a [dispenser](https://bank.testnet.algorand.network/) to fund the accounts if they do not have Algos.

 ### Step 0.4 - Install PyTeal